Skip to main content

 How long does initial node sync take?

-Expect 2–5 days for Ethereum Mainnet, depending on your hardware and network.
+With standard sync from genesis, expect 2–5 days for Ethereum Mainnet, depending on your hardware and network.
+With snapshot-based deployment, this can be reduced to hours or even minutes.
 See System requirements for specifications and a community-maintained list of hardware recommendations.
-Snapshot-based deployment will reduce this significantly.

 How to find out the status of the initial node sync?